1. Use a strong password

 Tip: Try to not use the same password for every account as this means your password and accounts can be compromised easily.

-The NCSC strongly recommend that you .
+The NCSC strongly recommend that you set up two factor authentication on the password manager account as extra protection against criminals.
 If you have the option, set up more than one type of second factor so you have a backup plan to get into your password manager account.

 2. One person’s trash is another’s treasure